System detects and treats epileptic seizures

 & Clinics now offer an implantable therapeutic device, designed to

 detect and treat seizures, for certain patients with epilepsy.
-The new

-2014, will implant their first device since approval.
+in June 2014, will implant their first device since approval.

 The device continuously monitors brain electrical activity, senses